sf-wdi-37/ruby-oop-reading/readme.md

 car = Car.new
 ```

-### Instance methods and instance variables
+## Adding Properties and Behaviors to Instances

 We are able to create instances of a `Car`, but our class is *very* simple and our instances currently don't give us much.
 We'd like to add properties and behaviors (attributes and methods) for our car instances.

-We'll start by looking at **instance methods** and **instance variables**.
+We'll start by looking at **instance methods** for behaviors of individual cars and **instance variables** for properties or attributes of individual cars.

+### Instance Method

 An instance method represents a function that is accessible on every instance of a class.

-####Instance method

 To create an instance method, we just create a regular method inside our class definition.
 Here's the syntax:

 ```ruby
 class Car